 Key Stage 3 French

-French at Sheffield Girls' is taught in a lively and engaging way and we are sure you will enjoy learning the language with us.
-Some girls come into the school having learned French in their Junior Schools, but if you haven’t done any French before, don’t worry: our activities cater for all levels of experience.
+French at Sheffield Girls' is taught in a lively and engaging way to help every student to enjoy learning the language.
+Some girls come into the school having learned French in their Junior Schools, but if you haven’t done any French before, don’t worry: our activities cater to all levels of experience.

 Read more about studying at the best secondary school in Sheffield.